lopezac/portfolio-blog-cms/README.md

 posts, update and delete posts and comments, and write comments, and posts with [TinyMCE editor](https://www.tiny.cloud/docs/tinymce/6/), a complete text editor.

-Done with React as a front end, of my portfolio blog RESTful API: [portfolio-blog-api](https://github.com/lopezac/portfolio-blog-api).
+Done with React as a front end, of my portfolio blog RESTful API: [portfolio-blog-api](https://github.com/lopezac/portfolio-blog-api), later migrated from JavaScript to TypeScript.

 Picked the color scheme with [Paletton](https://paletton.com/)